l2ysho/afpp/README.md

 - buggy as shit
 - not working in esm/commonjs
 - old pdfjs-dist as peer dependency
+- no typescript support
+- parsing of encrypted pdf files (password needed)

 then you might find this package useful.